Fredrikhov/wedding-rsvp/README.md

 # Contact

-If you have any questions or feedback, please feel free to open an issue or contact us at fredrik@hovweb.org.
+If you have any questions or feedback, please feel free to open an issue or contact me at fredrik@hovweb.org.